Subsidising Inclusive Insurance to Reduce Poverty: Microinsurance with Subsidised Constant Premiums

 \subsection{Cost of Social Protection}

-Next, we assess government cost-effectiveness for the provision of microinsurance premium subsidies to households.
-Let $\delta \geq 0$ be the force of interest for valuation, and let $S$ denote the present value of all subsidies provided by the government until the trapping time such that
+Next, we assess government cost-effectiveness of the provision of microinsurance premium subsidies to households.
+Let $\tau^{\scaleto{\pi^{*}(\kappa,\theta)}{5pt}}_{x}$ denote the trapping time of a household covered by a subsidised microinsurance policy.
+Moreover, let $\delta \geq 0$ be the force of interest for valuation and let $S$ denote the present value of all subsidies provided by government until the trapping time such that

-We assume a government provides subsidies according to the strategy introduced earlier, i.e. the government subsidises an amount $\beta = \theta - \theta^{*}$, while the microinsurance provider claims a lower loading factor $\theta^{*}$.
+We assume governments provide subsidies according to the strategy introduced in Section \ref{GeneralSetting-Subection51}, i.e. the government subsidises an amount $\beta = \pi - \pi^{*}$.